 Presto’s clean and seal services are of the highest standard.
 We promise to:

-- Make sure you get the right products and process to clean the stone.
+- Make sure you get the right products and processes to clean the stone.

 - Select a sealer that meets the long-term needs of your building’s façade.